-The Transport Director presented the report, which contained the results of consultations that had been held on the Madingley Road cycling and walking project, as well as the recommended preferred option that would be considered by the Executive Board.
-The Joint Assembly was informed that extensive consultations had been held and broad support expressed for both options that had been put forward, although option 2 received a slightly higher level of support due to having a greater impact.
-The Transport Director noted that the GCP was working with the University of Cambridge to acquire some land that would facilitate the project, with deliverability planned for 2022.
+The Transport Director presented the report, which contained the results of consultations that had been held on the Madingley Road cycling and walking project, as well as the recommended preferred option.
+Broad support had been expressed for both options that had been put forward, although option 2 received a slightly higher level of support due to having a greater impact and this support had been reinforced by the Joint Assembly.
+The Transport Director noted that the Joint Assembly had identified the possibility of linking Grange Road and Madingley Road junction in order to open up the Burrell's Walk and West Road access.